 With energy prices being so high, many customers are looking for ways to lower their bills.
-The best way of doing this is to switch energy providers and find a better deal.
+The best way of doing this is to switch energy suppliers with Switch My Energy and find a better deal.

 In this post, we take a look at what to do if your energy supplier goes bust.
 We then take you through switching your carrier step by step, followed by answers to some frequently asked questions.
 Read on to learn more.

 What To Do If Your Energy Supplier Goes Out Of Business